Queen Elizabeth II cancels trip, advised to rest for a few days

-London (CNN)Queen Elizabeth II has "reluctantly" accepted medical advice to cancel a trip to Northern Ireland, planned for Wednesday and Thursday, Buckingham Palace has said.
+London (CNN)Queen Elizabeth II is resting at Windsor Castle after "reluctantly" accepting medical advice to cancel a trip to Northern Ireland, planned for Wednesday and Thursday, Buckingham Palace has said.

 In a statement, the palace said the Queen has been advised to rest for the "next few days."